intel/esp-profile-windows/README.md

 # Windows 10 Profile

 Intended to be used with Retail Node Installer, this Windows 10 OS profile contains a few configurations files that ultimately will install Windows 10 OS to disk provided prerequisites are met.
+Uses the memdisk method for legacy PXE.
+Soon to be released the HTTPBoot method.

 ## Target Device Prerequisites